MatteoVH/gem-challenge/README.md

 by requiring module.js
-they are both methods on the object returned by the require statement an example of this patter is in test.js
+they are both methods on the object returned by the require statement an example of this pattern is in test.js

-the final decrypted ascii string was 'Cooking MC's like a pound of bacon'
+the final decrypted ascii string was "Cooking MC's like a pound of bacon"